 Read on for key insights from The Sleep Solution.

 Over the course of earth’s history, there have been five cataclysmic events that have radically altered—or ended—life for the planet’s inhabitants.
 Author and journalist Elizabeth Kolbert argues that humanity’s growing influence over climate and ecosystems is ushering in a sixth catastrophe that large swaths of plants and animals—including humans—may not survive.

 Read on for key insights from The Sixth Extinction.

-Read on for key insights from The Power of Now.
+Continue reading for key insights from The Power of Habit.